 The NHS is currently the world’s fifth biggest employer, with over 1.5m staff.
 NHS medical staff have a duty of care to patients, and if they fail in those obligations, causing harm, their actions may constitute medical negligence.

 If you have suffered due to NHS negligence, you may wish to pursue a claim for compensation.
-Been Let Down, professional negligence Solicitors, have a robust track record of providing trusted advice in the field of medical negligence.
+Been Let Down, medical negligence Solicitors, have a robust track record of providing trusted advice in the field of medical negligence.

 To commence a claim for NHS negligence with Been Let Down, the first step is an initial telephone consultation.
 The aim of this is to allow us to identify the specifics of your claim and its chance of success.
 If we believe what happened in your case was negligence and there is sufficient time remaining within the 3-year time limitation period for medical negligence claims, we will advise you have a valid claim for compensation.
 If you wish to proceed, the next stage will be to (with your consent) request and review your medical records to prove an act of negligence occurred.